Canned food is one type, if not the best type, of survival food to have in your survival supplies.

 If you know me at all, you know I love field expedient survival hacks that don't need obscure equipment.

-If you’re stuck trying to get a can open but don’t have a can opener, it doesn’t get any better than needing virtually zero equipment to get it open.
+If you're stuck trying to get your cans open but don't have a tin opener, it doesn't get any better than needing virtually zero equipment to get it open.

-If you have access to a hard, slightly abrasive surface such as a concrete sidewalk, street, brick, or rock, with a bit of elbow grease you can have a can open in less than 60 seconds.
+If you have access to a hard, slightly abrasive surface such as a concrete sidewalk, street, brick, or rock, with a bit of elbow grease you can have your cans open in less than 60 seconds.

 The strategy behind this technique is using the abrasive surface to wear down and loosen the top seal on the can.

-To do this, all you need is a firm grip and a little bit of muscle.
+To open cans like this, all you need is a firm grip and a little bit of muscle.